dphang/resume/README.md

 * Skills: list out programming languages, software and platforms you've used.
 * Education: list out your college and degrees.

-## Compiling
+## Usage

+### Overleaf

+1. Create a new project in Overleaf
+2. Copy `resume.tex` into your project.
+3. Edit `resume.tex` with your information.
+4. Click `Recompile` and download your generated PDF.

-I currently use Overleaf to compile it into a PDF, as it manages all the packages.
-If you'd like to compile it locally, you would have to ensure you have all the dependent packages (e.g `fontawesome`).
+I currently use Overleaf for my resumes since it manages all the dependent packages.
+If you'd like to compile it locally, please follow instructions for installing your LaTeX environment and any dependencies.

 ## Sample Resume